prafulkoppalkar/Configs/README.md

 Hello!
 I'm Praful and I thrive on crafting things that live on the internet.
 My journey in web development began back in 2021 when I was a fresher.
 Designing responsive websites taught me a lot about HTML & CSS!

-Fast-forward to today, I've had the privilege of working in diverse domains, including medical insurance and fintech startups, one of them being a major corporation.
+Fast-forward to today, I've had the privilege of working in diverse domains, including medical insurance, fintech and automotive startups, couple of them being a major corporation.
-My primary focus revolves around building accessible, easily integratable SDKs, user-friendly products, and digital experiences at Juspay for a wide array of clients.
+My primary focus revolves around building accessible, easily integratable SDKs, embedable widgets, user-friendly products, and digital experiences at Juspay for a wide array of clients.

+- 🎯 I’ve been successful in building [Hyperswitch SDK](https://github.com/juspay/hyperswitch-web) from scratch.
-- 🔭 I’m currently working on [Hyperswitch SDK](https://github.com/juspay/hyperswitch-web)
+- 🔭 I’m currently working on new partner portal for Dealership management systems.
-- 🌱 I’m currently learning Rescript.
+- 🌱 I’m currently learning Rescript and new caching techniques.
 ## 🧰 Languages and Tools:
 <p >
 <img src="https://i0.wp.com/theicom.org/wp-content/uploads/2016/03/js-logo.png?ssl=1" alt="Javascript" height="40" style="vertical-align:top; margin:4px">